Declarative Schema Migrations

 command requires user review and approval before executing the migration against the target database.

-the linting review policy, or be completely skipped, which is not recommended in production environments.
-Let's cover
+Approving the migration can occur manually either locally or in CI, or automatically with the linting review policy.
+It can also be completely skipped, which is not recommended in production environments.

 -